open-life-science/policies-procedures-and-docs/README.md

+This documentation is now on the OLS website: https://openlifesci.org/policies-procedures-and-docs/

+🚨 OUT OF DATE

+🚨 OUT OF DATE

 # policies-procedures-and-docs
 Public-facing policies, procedures, and documentation around running the OLS program, such that others can benefit and re-use the policies if running similar programs.